jbadree/MovieApp/Note to Evaluator (please read).md

 The GridList components are part of evaluation, however they give a warning as they have been renamed to ImageList (in the version I have).
 So I have used alias in the import for the same.

-During the walkthrough and the earlier part of the course componentWillmount was extensively encouraged, but it also leads to warnings as it is being deparcated.
+During the project walkthrough and the earlier part of the course componentWillmount was extensively encouraged, but it also leads to warnings as it is being deparcated.
 So UNSAFE_ has been used.

+REACT ROUTER DOM VERSION 5.2 has been used as there has been dramatic difference between course content guidance and current version 6.2+

 Thank You!